Major Instruments

-The draw tower at FAMES Lab is a double sided setup with two independent draw lines equipped with thee furnaces: for fused silica, soft glasses, and polymers.
-Temperature range – room temperature to 2500 oC (4532 oF).
-Accepts preforms of up to 50 mm (1.97”) thick, and produces high-quality fiber at a rate of up to 100 m/min (328 ft/min).
+The draw tower at the FAMES Lab is a double-sided setup with two independent draw lines, equipped with three furnaces designed for fused silica, soft glasses, and polymers.
+Temperature range: room temperature to 2500°C (4532°F).
+The system accepts preforms up to 50 mm (1.97”) thick and produces high-quality fiber at a rate of up to 100 m/min (328 ft/min).

-Spark Plasma Sintering (SPS) Hot Press (AGUS-PECS SS-250Rx) – in SPS RF current is passed through a powder compact.
-The heat is generated mainly at the boundaries between powder grains, due to an increased impedance there, allowing compacting the powder without melting the grains, in contrast to the conventional hot pressing.
-This preserves size- and structure-dependent properties of the individual nanoparticles.
-Due to very high heating / cooling rate (up to 1000 K/min), sintering of a sample takes only a few minutes.
-SPS is a preferred method for preparation of ceramics based on nanoparticles with enhanced magnetic, magnetoelectric, piezoelectric, thermoelectric, optical or biomedical properties.
-Allows sintering nanotubes / nanowires without destroying their structure, and sintering materials with dissimilar melting points into the same compact.
+Spark Plasma Sintering (SPS) Hot Press (AGUS-PECS SS-250Rx) – In SPS, RF current is passed through a powder compact.
+Heat is generated mainly at the boundaries between powder grains due to increased impedance, allowing compacting the powder without melting the grains, in contrast to conventional hot pressing.
+This preserves the size- and structure-dependent properties of individual nanoparticles.
+Due to the very high heating/cooling rate (up to 1000 K/min), sintering of a sample takes only a few minutes.
+SPS is a preferred method for preparing ceramics based on nanoparticles with enhanced magnetic, magnetoelectric, piezoelectric, thermoelectric, optical, or biomedical properties.
+It allows sintering nanotubes/nanowires without destroying their structure and sintering materials with dissimilar melting points into the same compact.

-Research-grade Binder Jetting (BJ) 3D printer (ExOne Innovent+) – BJ is an additive manufacturing process in which a liquid binding agent is selectively deposited to join powder particles.
-Layers of material are then bonded to form an object.
-The printhead strategically drops binder into the powder.
-The job box lowers and another layer of powder is then spread and binder is added.
-Over time, the part develops through the layering of powder and binder.
-Binder Jetting is similar to traditional paper printing.
-The binder functions like the ink as it moves across the layers of powder, which like paper, forms the final product.
-Binder Jetting is capable of printing a variety of materials including metals, sands and ceramics.
-The resulting prints are typically cured to debind, and sintered to reduce porosity.
+Research-grade Binder Jetting (BJ) 3D printer (ExOne Innovent+) – Binder Jetting (BJ) is an additive manufacturing process where a liquid binding agent is selectively deposited to join powder particles.
+Layers of material are bonded to form an object as the printhead strategically deposits the binder into the powder.
+The job box lowers, a new layer of powder is spread, and the binder is deposited again.
+Over time, the object is created through this layering process.

-Our printer has a print volume of 160 x 65 x 65 mm (6.3 x 2.5 x 2.5 inches).
-It is equipped with 30 pico-liter voxel print head, and ultrasonically agitated re-coater, allowing printing successfully even powders with diminished flow properties and tendency to agglomerate, while minimizing pluming.
+Our printer features a print volume of 160 x 65 x 65 mm (6.3 x 2.5 x 2.5 inches) and is equipped with a 30-picoliter voxel printhead and an ultrasonically agitated re-coater.
+This setup enables successful printing of powders with diminished flow properties or a tendency to agglomerate, while effectively minimizing pluming.

-Bioprinter (Cellink BioX) - 3D bioprinting enables the generation of precisely controlled 3D cell models and tissue constructs, by engineering anatomically-shaped substrates with tissue-like complexity.
-3D bioprinting has the potential to solve many critical unmet needs in medical research, including applications in cosmetics testing, drug discovery, regenerative medicine, and functional organ replacement.
-A range of materials, methods, and cells can be used to yield the desired tissue construct.
+Bioprinter (Cellink BioX) - 3D bioprinting enables the creation of precisely controlled 3D cellular models and tissue constructs by engineering anatomically-shaped substrates with tissue-like complexity.
+This technology holds the potential to address critical unmet needs in medical research, including applications in cosmetics testing, drug discovery, regenerative medicine, and functional organ replacement.
+A variety of materials, methods, and cell types can be utilized to fabricate the desired tissue constructs.

-Cellink BioX allows printing thermoplastics as well as UV-curable and thermoset bioinks in jetting and continuous extrusion mode.
-Bioinks are hydrogel suspensions containing living cells and biomaterials that mimic the extracellular matrix environment, supporting cell adhesion, proliferation, and differentiation after printing.
+The Cellink BioX bioprinter supports printing with thermoplastics, UV-curable, and thermoset bioinks using both jetting and continuous extrusion modes.
+Bioinks are hydrogel suspensions containing living cells and biomaterials that mimic the extracellular matrix (ECM) environment, facilitating cell adhesion, proliferation, and differentiation after printing.

 List of equipment by location